The Case Against Abortion

 A fundamental change occurs to the sperm and egg during fertilization.

-Some ethicists try and defend abortion on the assertion that sperm and egg cells are just as "alive" as an embryo or fetus.
+Some ethicists try to defend abortion on the assertion that sperm and egg cells are just as "alive" as an embryo or fetus.
 Biologically speaking, this is an absurd and unfounded claim.

 It is unjust and inaccurate to classify certain human beings as “non-persons.”